 Extreme Weather

 Whenever possible St. Joseph’s Catholic Primary School & Footsteps Nursery will remain open.
-However our paramount concern is the safety of our community, our pupils, parents and staff, many of whom travel a distance into school each day.
-During severe weather conditions, we make every effort to keep the school open for as many children as possible.
+However our paramount concern is the safety of our community – our pupils, parents and staff, many of whom travel a distance to school each day.
+During extreme weather conditions, we make every effort to keep the school open for as many children as possible.
 However, in some circumstances, following completion of a risk assessment, we may decide that it is necessary to temporarily close the school.
 Reasons may include:

 • Too few staff members can reach the school